black-water

 There is black wastewater: it is the water that is flushed into the toilets, and it is necessary to treat it completely in special wastewater treatment plants before it can be reused.

-Wastewater treatment stages:
+Black Water treatment stages:

 The process of sewage treatment has witnessed some gradualness throughout history.
 Blackwater treatment was initially limited to primary treatment, then secondary treatment began to be used after a period of time.
 As for advanced treatment, it is used when needed.
 The following are the stages of black water treatment: